plausible/wordpress/readme.txt

 [Visit our website](https://plausible.io/) for full details.

-## Why use Plausible?
+## Why WordPress users choose Plausible

 Google Analytics is frustrating to use, difficult to understand, slow to load and privacy-invasive.
 That's why we built Plausible Analytics, a simple but powerful, lightweight, open source and privacy-friendly alternative.

-Here's what makes Plausible a great Google Analytics alternative and why over 16,000 paying subscribers trust us with their website and business insights:

-### Smooth transition from Google Analytics

-Plausible features a realtime dashboard, entry pages report and integration with Search Console.
-You can track your paid campaigns and conversions.
-You can invite team members.
-You can even [import your historical stats from Google Analytics](https://plausible.io/docs/google-analytics-import).
-Learn how to get the most out of [your Plausible experience](https://plausible.io/docs/your-plausible-experience) and join thousands who have already migrated from Google Analytics.
+> “I use Plausible for traffic analytics.
+Privacy-friendly, no cookie banner needed, lightweight script that doesn’t slow down the page.” — [Joost de Valk, founder of Yoast SEO](https://joost.blog/astro-seo-complete-guide/#9-analytics-and-measurement)

+> “I really like the simplicity of the dashboard, not bloated with countless options and tabs.
+I know exactly where to look.” — [Tomzur, co-founder of Kinsta](https://x.com/tomzur/status/2039317056839913824)

-### Simple analytics at a glance
+### Simple analytics dashboard for WordPress

 Plausible is simple analytics.
-It is easy to understand and it cuts through the noise.
-Check your site traffic and get all the essential insights on one page in one minute.
-There are no layers of menus, there is no need for you to build custom reports, custom dashboards or PowerPoint documents.
+It is easy to understand and cuts through the noise.
+Check your traffic within your WordPress dashboard and get all essential insights on one page in one minute.

+There are no layers of menus, no need to build custom reports, dashboards or presentations.

-### Lightweight script that keeps your site speed fast
+### Lightweight analytics that won’t slow your WordPress site

 Plausible is lightweight analytics.
-Our script is 75 times smaller than Google Analytics.
-Your page weight will be cut down, your site will load faster and you'll reduce your carbon footprint for a greener and more sustainable web.
-A site with 100,000 monthly visitors can save 8.2 kg of CO2 emissions per year by switching.
+Our script is at least 54 times smaller than Google Analytics.

+Your site loads faster, your page weight is reduced and your visitors get a better experience.

-### No need for cookie banners or GDPR consent
+### WordPress analytics without cookies or consent banners

-Plausible is privacy-friendly analytics.
-All the site measurement is carried out absolutely anonymously.
-Cookies are not used and no personal data is collected.
-There are no persistent identifiers.
-No cross-site or cross-device tracking either.
+Plausible comes with in-built privacy and compliance with various laws around the world such as GDPR, CCPA, etc.

+- No cookies
+- No personal data collection
+- No persistent identifiers
+- No cross-site or cross-device tracking

 Your site data is not used for any other purposes.
 All visitor data is exclusively processed with servers owned and operated by European companies and it never leaves the EU.

+You can track your traffic without showing cookie consent banners.

-### Track events and marketing campaigns
+### Track events, content, marketing campaigns and revenue

-Plausible is useful.
 Segment your audience by any metric you click on.

+Track:

+- Scroll depth and engagement
+- Outbound link clicks and file downloads, 404 error pages
+- Form submissions and site searches
+- Campaigns using UTM parameters
+- Custom events without writing code
+- Cloaked affiliate link clicks
-Answer the important questions about your visitors, content and referral sources.
-Analyze paid campaigns using UTM parameters.
-Track scroll depth, site search terms, outbound link clicks, cloaked affiliate link clicks, file downloads, form completions, 404 error pages, post authors, post categories and custom taxonomies without manually configuring anything or writing any code.
+- Post authors, post categories and custom taxonomies without manually configuring anything or writing any code.

 ### Built-in WooCommerce and Easy Digital Downloads analytics

 Plausible provides automated WooCommerce and Easy Digital Downloads analytics solutions to track conversions, revenue and attribution.

-Activities tracked include adding to cart, removing from cart, entering checkout and completing a purchase.
-A purchase funnel looking at the user journey from viewing a product to making a purchase is enabled to help you see the drop-off rates between the different steps, understand your cart abandonment rate and increase your conversions.
+- Track activities like adding to cart, removing from cart, entering checkout and completing a purchase.
+- Track revenue and conversions automatically
+- View the full purchase funnel from product view to checkout
+- Measure cart abandonment and drop-off points
+- Understand which channels drive sales

+### Shareable and client-friendly dashboards

+Your stats are private by default but can be shared:

+- Public dashboards via custom links
+- Private links with optional password protection
+- Team access with user roles

+### Open source and transparent

+Plausible is open source software.
+You can inspect and verify the code on GitHub.

+We’re an independent, bootstrapped company funded by our customers, not by advertising or data collection.
+Your data stays yours.
+If you're happy to manage your own infrastructure, you can self-host Plausible too.

+### Smooth transition from Google Analytics

+Plausible features a realtime dashboard, entry pages report and integration with Search Console.
+You can track your paid campaigns and conversions.
+You can invite team members.
+You can even [import your historical stats from Google Analytics](https://plausible.io/docs/google-analytics-import).
+Learn how to get the most out of [your Plausible experience](https://plausible.io/docs/your-plausible-experience) and join thousands who have already migrated from Google Analytics.

 ### Invite team members and share your dashboard

 Plausible is shareable.
 Your stats are private by default but you can choose to be transparent and make them public so anyone with your custom link can view them.
 You can also share your stats privately by generating a secure link.
 This link is impossible to guess but you can add password protection for extra security.
 You can invite team members and assign user roles too.

-### Transparent and open source software

-Plausible is open source analytics.
-Our source code is available and accessible on GitHub so anyone can read it, inspect it and review it to verify that our actions match with our words.
-We welcome feedback and have a public roadmap.
-If you're happy to manage your own infrastructure, you can self-host Plausible too.
+## Built for WordPress

+Plausible fits naturally into how WordPress sites are built and managed:

+- Works with any WordPress theme
+- Compatible with caching and performance plugins
+- No need to edit theme files or use tag managers
+- Simple setup with no coding required
+- View your stats directly in your WordPress dashboard

+## Google Analytics alternative for WordPress

+If you find Google Analytics too complex or invasive, Plausible is a simpler and privacy-friendly alternative.

+- No overwhelming reports or menus
+- No data sampling
+- No complex configuration
+- One intuitive dashboard
+- No GDPR, CCPA, PECR, etc., compliance headaches

+## Who is this for?

+- Bloggers and content creators who want simple traffic insights
+- Businesses tracking conversions and growth
+- WooCommerce store owners
+- Agencies managing multiple WordPress sites
+- Privacy-conscious site owners avoiding cookie banners

 ## Features

+### Easy setup and integration

+- Automatically includes tracking code in your site header
+- Simple plugin settings page with onboarding guide
+- Works with caching plugins and CDNs
+- Proxy support to bypass ad blockers and improve stats accuracy
+- Import your historical Google Analytics stats

-* Our product is updated several times per week and with our WordPress plugin you always have access to all the latest features
+Our product is updated several times per week and with our WordPress plugin you always have access to all the latest features

-* Automatically includes tracking code in the header of your site
-* Simple plugin settings page with easy options and an onboarding guide
-* Get more accurate stats and count those who use adblockers by running the Plausible script as a first-party connection from your domain name
-* View your Plausible stats directly in your WordPress dashboard (you can grant access to other user roles too)
-* Tracking of admin users is disabled by default (you can also disable tracking of other user roles)
-* Enable WooCommerce or Easy Digital Downloads revenue tracking
+### WordPress-specific tracking

+- Enable automated tracking of post authors, categories and custom taxonomies
-* Enable file downloads, external link clicks, cloaked affiliate link clicks, site search terms, form completions and 404 error pages tracking
+- Enable automated tracking of file downloads, external link clicks, cloaked affiliate link clicks, site search terms, form completions and 404 error pages tracking
-* Enable automated tracking of post authors, post categories and custom taxonomies for better content analysis
-* Custom events and custom dimensions can be setup using CSS class names directly in the WordPress editor, no JS knowledge needed
+- Custom events using CSS classes (no JavaScript required)
+- Disable tracking for admin or selected user roles

+### Ecommerce and conversions

+- WooCommerce and Easy Digital Downloads integration
+- Revenue tracking
+- Conversion tracking and funnels
+- Campaign tracking with UTM parameters
-* Integrate with Google Search Console so you can see search queries people use to find your site in Google's search results
+- Integrate with Google Search Console for search queries data within Plausible dashboard

-* Import your historical Google Analytics stats
+### Insights and reporting

+- One-page dashboard with all key metrics
+- View your Plausible stats directly in your WordPress dashboard (you can grant access to other user roles too)
-* Keep an eye on your traffic with weekly and/or monthly email and Slack reports
+- Email and Slack reports
-* Get traffic spike notifications via email or Slack so you don't miss being on the Hacker News
-* Tag your paid ads, emails and social media posts with UTM tags and analyze your ecommerce and marketing campaigns from click to conversion using marketing funnels
-* Filter the dashboard by any metric that you click on to get further insights.
-Mix and match filters too
+- Traffic spike notifications
+- Filter and segment by any metric

 For more information: [How to setup Plausible Analytics WordPress plugin](https://plausible.io/wordpress-analytics-plugin).

+## Pricing

+Plausible Analytics is a subscription-based service.

+- Free 30-day trial
+- No credit card required
+- No data selling or tracking

+We’re funded by our customers, not by collecting or selling personal data.

 == Installation ==